MaReTEgyptologists/gly2mdc2/README.md

 - rotation	= if the sign has an attribute for rotating it, e.g. \R270
 - size		= if the sign has an attribute that defines its size, e.g. \85

+## An updated version uploaded May 3, 2025